Zooglon/qms/Readme.md

 FORM -

 - Add repair/replace options
-- add sticky side menu for area tool, ft/mm converter and roof pitch calculator/spirit level
 - All intro and completion text in for the repair/replace
 - Add spirit level option for phones/tablets
 - for ROOF - add option to get multiple material quotes - i.e Composite and Timer etc
-- Add mezzanine options in portal frame and mono pitch - remove option for specifying existing posts.
+- Add mezzanine options in portal frame and mono pitch - remove option for specifying existing and gable posts.
+- add a disclaimer about personal data - ensure all personal data fields are set to be encrypted
+- add a radius slider for quotes

 BACKEND -